What is a competitive environment?

 1. Cost advantage

 When a company can produce goods or services at a lower cost than its competitors, it has a cost advantage.
-This can be due to economies of scale, efficient production processes, access to cheaper inputs, and so on.
+This can be due to economies of scale, efficient production processes, access to cheaper inputs, etc.

 2. Differentiation advantage

-When a company offers goods or services that are perceived as being better than those of its competitors, it has a differentiation advantage.
-This can be due to superior quality, unique features, better customer service, and so on.
+When a company offers goods or services perceived as being better than its competitors, it has a differentiation advantage.
+This can be due to superior quality, unique features, better customer service, etc.

 Competitive advantages are important because they help companies to